open-telemetry/opentelemetry.io/content/en/docs/js/exporters.md

 ## OpenTelemetry Collector

-If you are looking for a vendor-agnostic way to receive, process and export your telemetry data follow the instructions to setup a [OpenTelemetry collector](https://opentelemetry.io/docs/collector/)
+If you are looking for a vendor-agnostic way to receive, process and export your telemetry data follow the instructions to setup a [collector](/docs/collector/)